cityjson/specs/specifications/cityjson-specs.md

 ## TINRelief

-- The geometry of a City Object of type "TINRelief" can only be of type "CompositeSurface".
+- The geometry of a City Object of type `TINRelief` can only be of type `CompositeSurface`.
 - CityJSON does not define a specific Geometry Object for a TIN (triangulated irregular network), it is simply a CompositeSurface for which every surface is a triangle (thus a polygon having 3 vertices, and no interior ring).

 ```json